Last Updated on March 28, 2021 by Grow with Bovees

 Aerating your compost offers myriad different benefits, most notably accelerating decomposition in your compost pile.
 Aerating aka turning your compost pile makes a world of a difference in making compost within 4 – 8 weeks rather than 6 – 8 months, and here’s why!

 Every pile of compost needs a periodic influx of oxygen to activate the bacteria.
-If the bacteria feel sluggish due to less oxygen supply, your compost heap may decompose slower, at lower temperatures, and possibly emit odor.
+If the bacteria feel sluggish due to a reduced oxygen supply, your compost heap may decompose slower, at lower temperatures, and possibly emit odor.

-There are several ways to turn a compost pile including manual turning with a pitchfork or shovel, or easily with a compost tumbler, bin and aerator.
+There are several ways to turn a compost pile including manual turning with a pitchfork or shovel, or easily with a compost tumbler, bin and a compost aerator.

 When deciding between a compost tumbler or compost bin, bins have a larger capacity so you can turn more compost, whereas compost tumblers feature a smaller capacity, so you can’t spin larger loads.